 Vegan protein: protein-rich alternatives to meat

 Grains are a fantastic source of protein and relatively economical; a handful goes a long way!
-Trendy grain quinoa contains all eight essential amino acids, making it more nutritious than rice and couscous but just as filling.
+Trendy grain quinoa contains all eight essential amino acids, making it more nutritious than rice and couscous (can you even reheat couscous?)
+Its high protein value also makes it more filling than its paler counterparts, which is ideal if you want to know how to eat less.
 When cooked, it has a fluffy texture and nutty taste - the perfect accompaniment to curries and salads.
-Regarded by the Incas as the sacred "mother grain", gluten-free quinoa is a fully fledged foodie favourite.
+Regarded by the Incas as the sacred "mother grain", gluten-free quinoa is a fully-fledged foodie favorite.